tkareine/jekyll-minibundle/README.md

 ### Capturing Liquid output

-Use Liquid's `capture` block to store output rendered inside the block to a variable, as a string.
-Then you can process the string.
+Use Liquid's [`capture`][LiquidCaptureBlock] block to store output rendered inside the block to a variable, as a string.
+Then you can process the string as you like.

 For example: